-Our personal injury lawyers at Sweeney Merrigan Law, LLP are familiar with these tactics.
+Our Boston personal injury lawyers at Sweeney Merrigan Law, LLP are familiar with these tactics.
 We know how to fight back and protect your right to fair compensation.

 Obeying the helmet laws in Massachusetts can save lives.
 The state of Massachusetts requires all riders and motorcycle passengers to wear a helmet.

 Unfortunately, even with proper protective gear, many motorcyclists suffer serious injuries every year.

 At Sweeney Merrigan Law, LLP, our Boston motorcycle accident attorneys represent clients who have suffered:

 Some motorcycle accidents are so serious that riders don’t survive the injuries.
 If that’s the case, our legal team can help surviving family members recover compensation for the wrongful death of a loved one.

 Motorcycle accidents often happen quickly, making it challenging to determine who was at fault right away.
 Our experienced lawyers can help you evaluate the details of the crash to identify a liable party, which may include the following:

 Once we know whose negligence caused the accident and your injuries, we can help you gather evidence that fulfills your burden of proof.
 This is your responsibility as the victim filing a claim to prove the following points: